 The Incredible 2-Year Rise of Little Acorns' Value

-Like a gift that just keeps on giving, Sally's portfolio is proving succesful, even if its only been a short run.
-We see at 3 months in, the portfolio was 8.8% up and still climbing.
+At three months in, the portfolio was 8.8% up and climbing.
 If Little Acorns continued to perform like this for the rest of the year, in the simplest forecasting terms, Sally was on track for 35% by November 2015.
-Let's be honest, this would be very, very nice.
-Realistically, though, she was hoping for 15% gains in the first year.
+Realistically though, she was hoping for 15% gains in the first year.

-While the portfolio wasn't immune to the chaos of the fluctuation (none are), it's fared far better than most at weathering the storm.
+While the portfolio isn't immune to the chaos of global financial fluctuations (none are), its diversification and the benefits of negative correlation have offered protection.
 Throughout its course, Little Acorns has beaten the FTSE 100, the S&P 500 and the UK housing market.

 "Sitting tight with my STRIDE companies has paid off every time so far and, while it's been nail-biting at times, I am starting to feel very safe in my choices."
 Sally Morgan

 You've got to be asking "How?" at this point.
-How did Sally, a entrepreneur and only part-time investor, build an increasingly valuable portfolio that's 24.5% up in under 2 years?
+How did Sally, a novice investor, build a portfolio that's 24.5% up in under 2 years?
 The answer lies in the fact that she's following 3D Value Investing principles in collaboration with STRIDE's resources.
 Sally's been using STRIDE's tools to aid her fundamental analysis, valuation, and timing, while applying her discoveries to her portfolio strategy.
 This has seen her portfolio's value compound immensly.

 Lots of Acorns in Lots of Baskets: New Slice Model

 If you remember, Sally's original slice model was 20 slices of $4,000.
-But, at 4 months in, she already had 23 slices and, with her recent gains, several of those were now over $5,000.
+But, at 4 months in, she already had 23 slices and, with her gains, several of those were now over $5,000.
 So, she increased her slice size to $5,000 for any new purchases.
 Any profits from stocks sold or dividend gains were reinvested into the appropriate number of whole new $5000 slices.

 If you're a fellow value investor who's looking for an easier way to manage their portfolio, or simply want to experience the engine that helps Sally manage such a successful portfolio, then book a free live demo with STRIDE's CEO by clicking below.